 6.4 Campus Safety

-Swarthmore College's Annual Crime and Fire Safety Report is written to comply with the (Pa.)
+Swarthmore College’s Annual Fire Safety and Security Report is written to comply with the (Pa.)
 College and University Security Information Act: 24 P.S., Sec.
 2502-3©, the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, and the Campus Fire Safety Right to Know Act.
 This annual report includes statistics for the previous 3 years concerning reported crimes that occurred on campus, in certain off-campus buildings owned or controlled by Swarthmore College, and on public property within or immediately adjacent to and accessible from the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
-The College's Fire Safety Report contains a variety of fire safety related information in addition to campus fire statistics for the most recent three calendar years.
-To obtain a full copy of this document, visit www.swarthmore.edu/public-safety/clery-crime-statistics.xml.
+The College’s Fire Safety Report contains a variety of fire safety related information in addition to campus fire statistics for the most recent three calendar years.
+To obtain a full copy of this document, visit www.swarthmore.edu/sites/default/files/assets/documents/public-safety/DPSAnnualReport2018.pdf.